VirgilSecurity/virgil-sdk-net/README.md

 ```

 ### Creating a Virgil Card

+A *Virgil Card* is the main entity of the Virgil services, it includes the information about the user and his public key.
+The *Virgil Card* identifies the user/device by one of his types.

+#### Collect an App Credentials
-Collect an information about your app.
+Collect an *appID* and *appKey* for your app.
 These parametes are required to create a Virgil Card in your app scope.

 ```csharp
 var appID = "[YOUR_APP_ID_HERE]";